DucManhPhan/DucManhPhan.github.io/_posts/2019-03-20-Quick-Union.md

 - Union operation: to merge components containing p and q, change all entries whose id equals id[p] and id[q].
 So, we have a problem: many values can be changed.

     ![](../img/Data-structure/Union-Find/quick-union-union-operation.png)

+- Analysis:
+    - Find operation takes time proportional to depth of p and q in tree.
+        - could be proportional to N.
+    - Union operation takes constant time, given roots.

 ```java
 public class QuickUnionUF {